How to do your Bybit taxes in 2022

 Bybit was founded in 2018 as a cryptocurrency derivatives trading platform.
 It is focused on serving individual retail clients to professional derivatives traders.
-Bybit strives to provide a safe and easy to use location for trading, mining and staking for clients around the world.
-Bybit offers the best market depth , where trades are executed with minimal price impact.
+Bybit has grown immensly in popularity over the past few years.

 Do I need to pay taxes when using ByBit?

 Depending on the country you pay taxes in it is likely that you will need to pay taxes on some or all of your transactions.
-Please refer to your country guide for more information.
-Assuming you need to pay taxes, follow the below steps on how to export your transaction history to begin calculating and declaring your Bybit crypto taxes.
+Derivatives and spot trading typically are seen as taxable events unless you are simply buying crypto with fiat.

 Automatic import

 You can import transactions from Bybit into Divly by using our API integration.
-After you have provided the API keys, Divly will be able to fetch your latest transactions anytime you click "Import Transactions" in the wallet page.
+After you have provided the API keys, Divly will be able to fetch your latest transactions anytime.

 File import